 Cheques payable by the Association shall be numbered and signed by any two of the following Executive officers: the President, the Vice President or the Treasurer.
 The Treasurer shall normally sign and record all expenditures and deposit all funds.

 Expenditures of the Association shall be authorized by the Board, except for minor administrative expenditures (up to $100) related to an approved event (e.g., AGM expenses).
-In exceptional circumstances, an expenditure may be authorized by the signing officers who shall report the circumstances and the expenditure at the first Board meeting following such an expenditure for approval by the Board.
+In exceptional circumstances, an expenditure may be authorized by the signing officers who shall report the circumstances and the expenditure to the secretary and at the first Board meeting following such an expenditure for approval by the Board.

 Approved expenditures paid by members of the Board may be reimbursed out of QTNCA funds, upon production of a receipt.